Item substitutions let you swap a missing item for a suitable replacement, giving your customers a better order experience.

 Guidelines for choosing the right substitute

-Price: Your store is assigned a price threshold for which items you can substitute.
-You can offer more expensive substitutes to your customers, but you will need to cover the price difference.
+Price: Some stores have the option to select more expensive substitutes.
+If you have this option, you can select a more expensive replacement item, up to a price threshold set by Deliveroo.
+Note: If you pick a more expensive substitute, you'll need to cover the price difference.
 To avoid this, you can set a store-wide policy to only select cheaper substitutes.

 Size: Pick a substitute item that’s the same size, or larger, than the unavailable item.
 For example, a pack of 6 biscuits must be replaced by a pack of 6 biscuits or more.